 Al Michaels is the play-by-play voice for NBC’s Sunday Night Football and the network’s new Thursday Night Football series.
 NBC is the only network with two primetime NFL packages.
 One of the most renowned sports broadcasters of all time and the commentator called “TV’s best play-by-play announcer” by the Associated Press, Michaels in January 2017 completed his 11th season as the voice of NBC’s Sunday Night Football and record 31st campaign as the play-by-play announcer of the NFL in primetime.

-SNF has been primetime television’s #1 show for five consecutive years (2011-15) – an accomplishment only three other U.S. primetime TV shows can claim since 1950.
+SNF has been primetime television’s #1 show for a record six consecutive years (2011-16) – an accomplishment matched only by American Idol since 1950.
 From the 2008-13 NFL seasons, Sunday Night Football won six consecutive Emmy Awards for Outstanding Live Sports Series – a Sports Emmy record – and won again following the 2015 NFL season.

 In February 2015 in Arizona, Michaels called his ninth Super Bowl – the thrilling four-point New England Patriots victory over the Seattle Seahawks in the most-watched show in U.S. TV history (average of 114.4 million viewers).
 Michaels’ previous Super Bowl — Super Bowl XLVI, which Michaels called with Collinsworth on NBC in February 2012 — was the most-viewed program in U.S. television history at the time.